prasannax1/starships/README.md

 ### Description

 The *White Owl* is a bird of prey but it is also a curious bird.
 Accordingly this class of ships has better defences and offences than a *Magpie*, and better sensors than a *Vulture*.

-The *White Owl* is deployed as an advanced scout in places where trouble is expected but discoveries are hoped.
+Unlike the other ships on this page, the *White Owl* is not used as a member of the *Aviary* "fleet".
+The *White Owl* is meant to carry out independent missions, and only uses the *Aviary* for its transwarp engine.

 ### Structure

-Up until the penultimate iteration of the design, the *White Owl* was designed similar to the *Magpie*, with a single hull and embedded warp engine and nacelles, only being as long as a *Vulture* class.
-Heating problems forced the engineers to move the engine into a secondary hull, which give the *White Owl* a classic "starship" look.

-Unlike all the other craft of the ICP, the *White Owl* contains a true bridge, which occupies the entirety of Deck 1 in the primary hull.
+The *White Owl* has a classic "starship" structure, with saucer shaped primary hull, secondary hull and warp nacelles.

-Deck 2 contains various labs, dormitories, sickbay and messhall.
+Deck 1 contains various labs, dormitories, sickbay and messhall.
 The front of the primary hull contains the primary deflector, and an observation lounge behind it.

-The secondary hull contains the warp core spanning all three decks.
+The secondary hull contains the warp core spanning three decks.
 The rear of the secondary hull contains a shuttlebay which holds two small shuttles.

-Rather unconventionally, the shuttle bay of the *White Owl* opens topside rather than aftside.
-This does not represent any significant operational challenges.

 ### Deployment

-The *Aviary* carries 4 *White Owl* vessels in the lower hangars of sections 3, 5, 11 and 13.
-These are deployed for special missions spanning multiple locations or long durations.
+The *Aviary* can carry upto 4 *White Owl* vessels in the lower hangars of sections 3, 5, 11 and 13.
+These ships will have independent survey or exploration missions and will use the *Aviary* for its transwarp engine.

+If these hangars are empty, they're used to store the *Vulture* class ships, which can get awfully crowded in hangars 7 & 9.

 ## Dove Class